MicrosoftDocs/azure-docs/articles/cosmos-db/sql/change-feed-processor.md

 ## Deployment unit

-A single change feed processor deployment unit consists of one or more compute instances with the same lease container configuration but different `hostName` name each.
+A single change feed processor deployment unit consists of one or more compute instances with the same lease container configuration, the same `leasePrefix`, but different `hostName` name each.
 You can have many deployment units where each one has a different business flow for the changes and each deployment unit consisting of one or more instances.

 For example, you might have one deployment unit that triggers an external API anytime there is a change in your container.
 Another deployment unit might move data, in real time, each time there is a change.
 When a change happens in your monitored container, all your deployment units will get notified.